source-foundry/font-line/docs/README.rst

 [hhea] Ascent & Descent values, and across [OS/2] WinAscent & WinDescent values.
 We add half of the new [OS/2] TypoLineGap value to the original [OS/2] TypoAscender or TypoDescender in order to define these new metrics properties.
+The [hhea] linegap value is always defined as zero.

+Important
+^^^^^^^^^

-These newly defined properties can lead to clipping of glyph components if not properly defined.
+The newly defined vertical metrics values can lead to clipping of glyph components if not properly defined.
 There are no tests in font-line to provide assurance that this does not occur.
 We assume that the user is versed in these issues before use of the application and leave this testing to the designer / user before the modified fonts are used in a production setting.

 Issue Reporting
 ~~~~~~~~~~~~~~~